netsil/app-demo/README.md

 export WEB_APP_SERVER_PORT=<port-number> \
 export APACHE_PORT=<port-number>
 ```
 Now, you can run the apache webserver with the following command
 ```
 ./run-webservers.sh apache
 ```
 This will run a docker container in the background with container name `apache-app`

-Next, before running the haproxy webserver, you must first give it the host and port (8081 by default) of the apache server itself.
+Next, before running the haproxy webserver, you must first give it the host and port (8081 by default) of the apache server.
 You can also specify a port for haproxy to listen on (8082 by default), though in this current setup, no applications talk to haproxy:
 ```
 export APACHE_HOST=<address-of-vm-where-apache-container-is-running> \
 export APACHE_PORT=<port-number> \